Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 Expectations of Performativity

-In sexualised spaces, people continually expect queer and bi+ women to perform their sexuality in a way that appeals to the male gaze.
+In sexualised spaces, including parts of the polyamory community, people continue to expect queer women to perform their sexuality in a way that appeals to the male gaze.
 Two different male exes of mine became extremely upset or angry when my girlfriends were either not their physical type or not willing to sleep with them.
 This made me feel like my sexuality, my relationships, were only valid as long as they provided benefits to men.
 Which, of course, is a classic way that society devalues and commodifies WLW relationships.

-One of these partners literally asked me what was “even the point” of me being queer if I didn’t perform it in a way that fulfilled his lesbian porn fantasy.
-Other male partners and male metamours over the years have tried to demand titillating details, photos, or even the right to “watch.”
+One of these partners literally asked me what was “even the point” of me being queer.
+If I didn’t perform in a way that fulfilled his lesbian porn fantasy, my identity was irrelevant.
+Other male partners and metamours have tried to demand titillating details, photos, or even the right to “watch.”
 I’ve been hit on by so many men who want me to play with their wives.
 This is inevitably not because she wants a sapphic experience, but because he wants her to perform one for him.

 Patriarchal entitlement to women’s bodies persists, even when we are tell you we are far more interested in each other than we are in you.